ratheeshsasidharan/smart-bidder/ReadMe.md

 Swagger URL - http://localhost:8081/swagger-doc/swagger-ui.html

 //TO DO Later

+1. Search functionality for projects
-1. Caching of user data for quick fetch from APIs
+2. Caching of user data for quick fetch from APIs
 2. Styling improvements
 3. Some validations done in frontend like user based access control to resource to be done in APIs also.
+4. Bring assigned to details in the project screen

 Tom James, user1